Fawn-breasted tanager

 The fawn-breasted tanager (Pipraeidea melanonota) is a species of tanager with a blue head and yellow breast.
-It occurs in the Andes of northwestern Argentina, Bolivia, Colombia, Ecuador, Peru and Venezuela, as well as in the highlands of northeastern Argentina, south Brazil, Paraguay and Uruguay.
+It occurs in the Andes of northwestern Argentina, Bolivia, Colombia, Ecuador, Peru, and Venezuela, as well as in the highlands of northeastern Argentina, south Brazil, Paraguay, and Uruguay.

 Taxonomy

-The fawn-breasted tanager was described in 1819 by the French ornithologist Louis Jean Pierre Vieillot from a specimen obtained in Brazil.
+The fawn-breasted tanager was described in 1819 by the French ornithologist Louis Pierre Vieillot from a specimen obtained in Brazil.
 He coined the binomial name Tangara melanonota.
 The specific name melanonota is from the Ancient Greek melas "black" and nōtos "back".
-The current genus Pipraeidea was introduced by the English naturalist William John Swainson in 1827.
+The current genus Pipraeidea was introduced by the English naturalist William Swainson in 1827.
 The name combines the genus Pipra which had been introduced by Carl Linnaeus in 1764 with the Ancient Greek eidos meaning "form" or "likeness".

 Recent DNA evidence places this species as closely related probable relation to the blue-and-yellow tanager.